-Cuban inspired Turkey Sloppy Joes – A Cuban twist on an American classic comfort sandwich meal.
-These turkey sloppy joes are full of flavor and personality thanks to a kicked up spicy ketchup!
+Cuban inspired Turkey Sloppy Joes - A Cuban twist on an American classic comfort sandwich meal.
+These sloppy joes are full of flavor and personality thanks to a kicked-up spicy ketchup!

-Some years ago I was in Ann Arbor, Michigan near the University of Michigan campus for my daughter’s track meet.
-We had dinner at this small modern looking spot called Frita Batidos which served Cuban inspired street food centered around fritas which are Cuban hamburgers.
-The service was great.
+This version of the sloppy joe was inspired by Cuban fritas burgers I had at an Ann Arbor, Michigan spot called Frita Batidos which served Cuban inspired street food.
 The food was simple and bold!
 The vibe and flavors stuck with me and was the catalyst to explore Cuban cuisine and flavors beyond my previous exposure.
-Subsequent trips to Miami only deepened my interest.
-Anyway, all these things were on my mind when I started thinking about this turkey sloppy Joe recipe.

 What is a sloppy Joe?